There is a time limit applied to the recovery of debts under this provision.

 When the debtor or anyone on their behalf makes a payment, the garnishee debtor must be notified that the debt has been reduced by the amount paid.

 Where a garnishee notice is issued to a financial institution against a term deposit, the notice immediately attaches to that account.
-However, the financial institution is not liable to pay the garnisheed amount to the FAO until the term deposit matures or is terminated by the recipient.
-Although the FAO is not restricted from approaching the recipient to discuss early termination of the term deposit, there is no legislative authority to request the recipient to do so.
+However, the financial institution is not liable to pay the garnisheed amount to Centrelink until the term deposit matures or is terminated by the individual.
+Although Centrelink is not restricted from approaching the individual to discuss early termination of the term deposit, there is no legislative authority to request the individual to do so.

 The only circumstances in which a garnishee notice may be issued against a trust fund are when the: